estuary/flow/site/docs/reference/Connectors/capture-connectors/alloydb.md

 * A watermarks table.
 The watermarks table is a small “scratch space” to which the connector occasionally writes a small amount of data to ensure accuracy when backfilling preexisting table contents.
     * In more restricted setups, this must be created manually, but can be created automatically if the connector has suitable permissions.

-You'll also need a virtual machine to connect securely to the instance via SSH tunnelling (AlloyDB doesn't support IP whitelisting).
+You'll also need a virtual machine to connect securely to the instance via SSH tunnelling (AlloyDB doesn't support IP allowlisting).

 ### Setup